bioidiap/bob.bio.base/doc/experiments.rst

 .. note::
-   Chain loading is possible through configuration files, i.e., variables of each config is available during evaluation of the preceding config file.
+   Chain loading is possible through configuration files, i.e., variables of each config is available during evaluation of the following config file.

    This allows us to spread our experiment setup in several configuration files and have a call similar to this::